 Construction within the Town may involve several different areas of regulation, depending on the nature and scope of construction.
-In addition to the International Residential Building, Plumbing, Electrical, Mechanical, and Fire codes, the Town enforces a Zoning, subdivision, and a Code of General Ordinances.
+In addition to the International Residential Building, Plumbing, Electrical, Mechanical, Fire codes and 2015 International Swimming Pool and Spa Code, the Town enforces a Zoning, subdivision, and a Code of General Ordinances.
 Before commencing any construction or remodeling, a Building Permit must be obtained from the Town.
 A Zoning certificate may also be required for any change in use, even if no Building Permit is required.

 Requirements for a Building Permit